SilentCircle/sso-integration-doc/Azure-AD-Integration-Customer-Responsibilities.md

 ### Sign on

 * Navigate to [Microsoft App Dev site][MS.Apps.Dev].
-* Sign in to the Application Registration Portal using your MS credentials.
+* Sign on to the Application Registration Portal using your MS credentials.

 ### Add application